KseniaSOS/iq-kids/README.md

 * ### Typography

-  The fonts chosen were '_Patua One_' for the headings and menu. '_Maven Pro_' is for the paragraph content.
+  The fonts chosen were '_Patua One_' for the headings and menu. '_Maven Pro_' was used for the paragraph content.

 * ### Colour Scheme

    This color palette is dominated by bright colors.
 They blend well without being overly flashy.
 IQ KIDS is a children's establishment, so I wanted to reflect children's bright emotions in colors.
 This is what IQ KIDS will hopefully be able to convey to the user.

-   There are the following colors that have been used on the website.
+   The following colors were used on the website.
 ![Colour Palate image](assets/readme-images/colors.png)

 [Back to top](<#contents>)

 # Features

 The IQ KIDS website is designed to be friendly and easy to use.
-Many functions such as the navigation and the form are familiar and understandable to the user and may be of interest to move further through the site.
+Many functions, such as the navigation and the form, are familiar and understandable to the user and may be of interest to move further through the site.

 ## Existing Features

 * ### Navigation Menu

-  * The full responsive navigation bar includes the clicable logo in the right side, that links back to the home page.
+  * The full responsive navigation bar includes the clicable logo on the right side.
+It links back to the home page.
-  * The Menu is on the left side, that links to different main pages of the website or different sections on the home page (contact).
+  * The Menu is on the left side.
+It links to different main pages of the website or different sections on the home page (contact).
   * This header is located at the top of every page.

 ![Navigation bar image](assets/readme-images/navbar.png)